tllongdev/OBNATOR/README.md

 React Native / Swift / Core ML Mobile App

-Real-time object recognition using YOLOv3 model in Core ML => iPhone camera
+Real-time object recognition using YOLOv3 in Core ML => iPhone camera

 The name of the recognized object is translated from English to a desired language.